carpentries-incubator/python-testing/05-pytest.md

 ---
 layout: page
 title: Testing
-subtitle: Running Tests with Nose
+subtitle: Running Tests with py.test
 minutes: 10
 ---
 > ## Learning Objectives {.objectives}
 >
-> -   Understand how to run a test suite using the nose framework
+> -   Understand how to run a test suite using the py.test framework
-> -   Understand how to read the output of a nose test suite
+> -   Understand how to read the output of a py.test test suite

 We created a suite of tests for our mean function, but it was annoying to run